 Principal contractors: roles and responsibilities

-- make sure suitable welfare facilities are provided from the start and maintained throughout the construction phase
+- ensure suitable welfare facilities are provided from the start and maintained throughout the construction phase

-- ensure all workers have site inductions and any further information and training needed for the work
+- ensure all workers have site-specific inductions, and any further information and training they need

 - take steps to prevent unauthorised access to the site

 - liaise with the principal designer to share any information relevant to the planning, management, monitoring and coordination of the pre-construction phase

 When working for a domestic client, the principal contractor will normally take on the client duties as well as their own as principal contractor.
 If a domestic client does not appoint a principal contractor, the role of the principal contractor must be carried out by the contractor in control of the construction phase.
 Alternatively, the domestic client can ask the principal designer to take on the client duties (although this must be confirmed in a written agreement) and the principal contractor must work to them as ‘client’ under CDM 2015.

 Further guidance on who a principal contractor is; why they are important in influencing how health and safety is managed during construction work; when they should be appointed; and what skills, knowledge and experience they need to carry out their duties in a way that ensures health and safety is available at: Are you a principal contractor?

 - Managing health and safety in construction - L153